-SumUp, which helps businesses take card payments, raises $895M to double down on growth – TechCrunch
+SumUp raises $895M in debt to double down on its B2C payments business – TechCrunch

 “Square has had one of the easier onboarding experiences when it comes to making Bitcoin investments,” Christ said.
 “But it’s mainly a customer acquisition tool.
 They make some money on Bitcoin but not a lot.
 So I don’t think we will get to that space super soon because it doesn’t represent value for customers.
 It engages users logging in just to check their accounts but not doing anything else.”

-That focus has not just helped the company steadily grow at a time when more transactions are moving online and away from cash — two trends giving a major fillip by the Covid-19 pandemic, which forced stores to close in many countries, made people more reluctant to shop in person, and got everyone using cash less to contain community transmission — but it also helped it attract this funding.
+That focus has not just helped the company steadily grow at a time when more transactions are moving online and away from cash — two trends giving a major fillip by the COVID-19 pandemic, which forced stores to close in many countries, made people more reluctant to shop in person, and got everyone using cash less to contain community transmission — but it also helped it attract this funding.

-“We’re proud to be backing SumUp once again and we recognise the truly impressive strides made by the company over the past couple of years.
+“We’re proud to be backing SumUp once again and we recognize the truly impressive strides made by the company over the past couple of years.
 We have huge admiration for what SumUp is doing for small businesses across the world in helping them to keep trading and flourishing in some of the most trying economic circumstances imaginable,” said Tom Maughan of Bain Capital Credit in a statement.
 “The doubling down of our investment in SumUp in this round is both a demonstration of our confidence in the company today and its strong future.”